SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 Functionality that I wish to implement in the future includes:

- - Allow input of user data through an on-site UI
  - Refine the implemented Machine Learning model to produce better predictions
- - Identify how reliance on certain lifts varies through weight classes
  - Illustrate inverse correlations between lifts due to biomechanical advantages and disadvantages
- - Demonstrate and model the rapid growth of the sport
  - Do competitors tend to favour different lifts throughout their careers?

  Each heading contains a hyperlink to the underlying Python code, viewable on Github.